 2015.
 “The Old Sardinian Condaghes: A Syntactic Study.”
 Transactions of the Philological Society 113 (2), 177-205.

 In Prep.
 “Sentential Word Order” In J. Garzonio A Grammar of Old Venetian.
 With Cecilia Poletto.

-In Prep.
+In Prep c.
 “Germanic Properties in Romance — the Old French Contact Hypothesis Revisited”.
 In C. Salvesen and S. Wolfe (eds) Continuity and Variation in Germanic and Romance.
 Oxford: OUP.

-Forthcoming.
-“Rethinking Medieval Romance V2” In T. Biberauer, S. Wolfe and R. Woods (eds.)
+2020.
+“Rethinking Medieval Romance V2” In R. Woods and S. Wolfe (eds.)
 Rethinking Verb Second.
 Oxford: OUP.

 2018.
 “Occitan, Verb Second and the Medieval Romance Word Order Debate”.
 In J. Berns, H. Jacobs and D. Nouveau (eds.)
 Romance Languages and Linguistic Theory 2015: Selected Papers from Going Romance Nijmegen 2015.
 Amsterdam: John Benjamins, 315-336.

 2018.
 “Variation in Two Sister Languages: Word Order in Old French and Old Occitan”.
 In R. Zafiu, G.P Dindelegan, A. Dragomirescu, A. Nicolae and I. N. Paraschiv (eds.)
 Romance Syntax.
 Comparative and diachronic perspectives, 53-85.
 Newcastle: Cambridge Scholars.